-Easy and delicious homemade sugar cookies.
-Chill, roll-out and use cookie cutters to stamp out cookies, bake and decorate with frosting and sprinkles.
+These Homemade Sugar Cookies are easy and delicious.
+This recipe comes together quickly.
+Once the dough has chilled, simply roll-out and use cookie cutters to stamp out your cookies!
+Bake and decorate with frosting and sprinkles.

 December has been one busy month!